SportRack Horizon Alpine Review

 Our Analysis and Test Results

-The Alpine's main benefit is its rock-bottom price compared to the premium models, so if you don't want to spend the equivalent of a new pair of skis on a top-of-the-line Thule or Yakima box, the Horizon Alpine is where it's at.
-Its 11 cubic feet of storage can hold up to 6 pairs of skis or 3 snowboards, up to 210cm in length.
-This sets the Alpine apart from most budget cargo boxes, since they are typically too short to hold any skis, boards, or other lengthy pieces of gear.
-Additionally, SportRack also produces an L and XL version of this box, if your gear storage needs exceed the capacity of the Alpine.
+The main benefit of the Horizon Alpine is its lower price compared to the premium models, so if you don't want to spend the equivalent of a new pair of skis on a top-of-the-line Thule or Yakima box, the Horizon Alpine is where it's at.
+Its 11 cubic feet of storage can hold up to six pairs of skis or three snowboards, up to 210cm in length.
+This sets the Alpine apart from most budget cargo boxes which are typically too short to hold any skis, boards, or other lengthy pieces of gear.
+Additionally, SportRack also produces an L and XL version of this box.

 Performance Comparison